-The preliminary plat shall contain the following information.
+The preliminary plat shall contain the following information:

 - 1. Proposed name of subdivision. - 2.
-Name, address, and telephone number of the subdivider and agent of the subdivider. - 3.
-Name, address, telephone number, and registration number of surveyor and engineer. - 4.
-Date of boundary survey, north arrow, graphic scale, date of plat drawing, and space for revision dates. - 5.
-Existing contours at five (5) foot intervals based on U.S. Coastal and Geodetic Datum for the tract to be subdivided and extending twenty-five (25) feet beyond the tract boundary. - 6.
-Vicinity map showing location with respect to existing roads, landmarks, etc., and total acreage of the subdivision and total number of lots.
-The vicinity map shall be drawn to show clearly the information required, but not less than one (1) inch to two thousand (2,000) feet.
-U.S. Geological Survey Maps may be used as a reference guide for the vicinity map. - 7.
-Boundary line of the tract, by bearing and distance, drawn with a heavy line. - 8.
-Legal description of the tract to be subdivided. - 9.
-Names of owners of adjoining land with their approximate acreage or, if developed or subdivided, names of abutting subdivisions. - 10.
-Existing streets, utilities, and easements on and adjacent to the tract, including the name, purpose, location, and size of each and the invert elevation of sewers. - 11.
-Other existing improvements including buildings on or adjacent to the tract. - 12.
-Preliminary layout including streets and easements with dimensions and street names, lot lines with appropriate dimensions, land to be reserved or dedicated for public or common uses, and land to be used for other than single-family dwellings. - 13.
-Block letters and lot numbers, lot lines, and scaled dimensions. - 14.
-Zoning district boundaries on and abutting the tract. - 15.
-Proposed method of water supply, sewage disposal, drainage, and street lighting. - 16.
-Minimum building front yard setback lines as required by these land development regulations. - 17.
-Typical street cross-sections for each street type; the type and location of all road and street signs and street name signs as required within these land development regulations shall be noted on a separate sheet.
-(Detailed specifications are part of the construction plan process.) - 18.
-Natural features, including lakes, marshes or swamps, water courses, wooded areas, and land subject to the 100-year flood as defined by the Federal Emergency Management Agency, official flood maps. - 19.
-Surface drainage and direction of flow and method of disposition and retention indicated. - 20.
-Soil survey map. - 21.
-Subsurface conditions of the tract showing subsurface soil, rock and ground water conditions, location and results of soil percolation tests, and location and extent of muck pockets. - 22.
-Existing and proposed covenants and restrictions. - 23.
-Inscription stating "NOT FOR FINAL RECORDING". - 24.
-Other information considered necessary by either the subdivider, the Land Development Regulation Commission or the City Council for full and proper consideration of the proposed subdivision.
+Name of former subdivision if re-subdivision is involved. - 3.
+Name, address, and telephone number of the subdivider and agent of the subdivider. - 4.
+Name, address, telephone number, and registration number of surveyor and engineer. - 5.
+Proposed staging of development if more than one phase. - 6.
+Date of boundary survey, north arrow, graphic scale, date of plat drawing, and space for revision dates. - 7.
+Existing contours at two (2) foot intervals based on U.S. Coastal and Geodetic Datum for the tract to be subdivided and extending twenty-five (25) feet beyond the tract boundary. - 8.
+Vicinity map showing location with respect to existing roads, landmarks, etc., total acreage of the subdivision and total number of lots.
+The vicinity map shall be drawn to show clearly the information required but not less than one (1) inch to two thousand (2,000) feet.
+U.S. Geological Survey Maps may be used as a reference guide for the vicinity map. - 9.
+Section and quarter section lines as referenced on geodetic base map or maps as required. - 10.
+Boundary line of the tract, by bearing and distance, drawn with a heavy line. - 11.
+Legal description of the tract to be subdivided. - 12.
+Names of owners of adjoining land with their approximate acreage or, if developed or subdivided, names of abutting subdivisions. - 13.
+Existing street, utilities, and easements on and adjacent (within one hundred (100) feet) to the tract, including the name, purpose, location and size of each and the invert elevation of sewers. - 14.
+Proposed location of lift stations, as applicable.

+- 15. Other existing improvements including buildings on or adjacent to the tract. - 16.
+Preliminary layout including streets and easements with dimensions and street names, lot lines with appropriate dimensions, land to be reserved or dedicated for public or common uses, and land to be used for other than single-family dwellings. - 17.
+Block letters and lot numbers, lot lines, and scaled dimensions. - 18.
+Zoning district boundaries on and abutting the tract. - 19.
+Proposed method of water supply, sewage disposal, drainage, and street lighting. - 20.
+Minimum building front yard setback lines as required by these land development regulations. - 21.
+Typical street cross-sections for each street type; the type and location of all road and street signs and street name signs as required within these land development regulations shall be noted on a separate sheet (detailed specifications are part of the construction plan approval process). - 22.
+Natural features, including lakes, marshes or swamps, water courses, wooded areas, and land subject to the 100-year flood as defined by the Federal Emergency Management Agency's Flood Hazard Boundary Maps. - 23.
+Surface drainage and direction of flow and method of disposition and retention indicated. - 24.
+Soil survey map. - 25.
+Subsurface conditions of the tract showing subsurface soil, rock and ground water conditions, location and results of soil percolation tests, and location and extent of muck pockets. - 26.
+Existing and proposed covenants and restrictions. - 27.
+Inscription stating "NOT FOR FINAL RECORDING". - 28.
+Other information considered necessary by either the subdivider, the Planning and Zoning Board or the City Commission for full and proper consideration of the proposed subdivision.